86Box/86box.github.io/gettingstarted.md

 Now that you've configured everything, you're ready to run some software in your virtual machine.
 Maybe you want to install an operating system or play a booter game.
 In any case, you'll have to mount some virtual media to get going.
 You can do this with the icons in the status bar.
 Icons representing removable media appear semi-transparent when their associated drive is empty, and fully opaque when media is inserted.

 Depending on the hardware configuration you've chosen, you may or may not see the following icons in the status bar, from left to right:
-* **floppy disk:** the icon is different for 3.5" and 5.25" floppy disk drives.
+* **Floppy disk:** the icon is different for 3.5" and 5.25" floppy disk drives.
 This also determines the kind of floppy disk images you can use with a particular drive.
 You can have up to 4 floppy drives configured, though BIOS limitations also apply.
 To mount a floppy disk image, click on the floppy disk icon, select *Existing image...*, and select the disk image you wish to mount.
 * **CD-ROM:** this represents the CD-ROM drive you've configured, you can have up to 4 drives.
 To mount a disk image, click on the icon and select *Image...*, then select the image you wish to mount.
 * **ZIP disk:** represents the Iomega ZIP drive, also up to four drives.
 The mounting procedure is the same in this case as well, click on the icon, select *Existing image...* and select your ZIP disk image.